canyuchen/ClinicalBench/README.md

 ## License

+This source code is released under the MIT license.
+We do not own any of the datasets used or included in this repository.

 ## Citation
 If you find our paper or code useful, we will greatly appreacite it if you could consider citing our paper:
 ```